MEET Gilles & Anne Victoire Monrozier

 Which is your favourite grape variety to work with?

 Gamay, what else?

-What would be the perfect food pairing for the wine you’re supplying to BW?
+What would be the perfect food pairing for your wine?

 Cheeses!
 There are infinite pairings with gamay and cheese.
 The trend is actually to pair them with white but gamay makes an exception with it’s light tannins and structure.

 How would you pitch your wine to a customer at a bar or restaurant?

 Fleurie is a very versatile wine, never overpowering the food and really great to start the evening.
 It’s also light enough to be a “healthy” lunch option pairing very well with summer meals and rich white meat or pork dishes when it cleanses the palate.

 What do you think is the next big trend in the world of wine?